Skip to content

 Microsoft Power Automate

-• Good for: Companies using Microsoft 365.
+• Good for: Companies using Microsoft 365 (and already drinking the Microsoft Kool-Aid).

 • Features: Strong connection to Microsoft apps, can automate desktop tasks.